kehantan/labbook/docs/assays/mtt.rst

     Swirl the flask to make sure TrypLE covers all the cells.

 #.
 Incubate culture flask for 3-5 mins at 37C.

+    Not more than 10 mins

 #.
 Remove the culture flask from incubator.
 #.
 Slightly tapping the flask to mechanically detach the cells from flask.
 #.
 Dispense 10% DMEM in equal amount with TrypLE.
 Swirl the flask to properly neutralise TrypLE.